testerpester2/xrizer/README.md

 xrizer is a reimplementation of OpenVR on top of OpenXR.
 This enables you to run OpenVR games through any OpenXR runtime without running SteamVR.

 Note that xrizer is currently immature.
 Many things are likely broken, so please open bugs!
 For a more mature solution, check out [OpenComposite](https://gitlab.com/znixian/OpenComposite), which some of the code in this repo is based on.

+# FAQ

+## What games work on xrizer?

+You tell me!
+The aim is for all standard (non overlay/utility/background) OpenVR apps to function as they would on SteamVR.
+Obviously this is not 100% the case, so open issues as you run into games that don't work properly and they will be addressed in time.

+## Why rewrite OpenComposite?

+OpenComposite has several years of existence over xrizer, so rewriting it is no small task.
+However, OpenComposite also lacks sufficient testing infrastructure, making it easy to inadvertently introduce regressions, and the way it's architected makes it difficult to write simple tests.
+OpenComposite was also not originally designed to utilize OpenXR, and there's still some legacy stuff from that period remaining in the codebase, which can make it more convoluted to understand.
+Dealing with these issues for a while led me to conclude that it would be more productive to rewrite it.
+## Why Rust?

+I like Rust.
+I don't like CMake.

 # Building
 ```
 # dev build
 cargo xbuild

 # release build
 cargo xbuild --release
 ```